comworkio/comwork-cloud-wiki/sizing_pricing.md

 |Max number hours per months|24 hours * 31 days (max)|744    |
 |VAT   |20% French VAT|1,2    |

-## Contact/subscription
+## Contact / subscription

 Do you want a quote or subscribe?
-You can setup an appointment [here](https://calendly.com/idriss-neumann/intro-comwork-cloud) or email us at: cloud@comwork.io
+You can setup an appointment [here](https://calendly.com/idriss-neumann/intro-comwork-cloud) or email us at cloud@comwork.io